simonheimlicher/heimlicher.com/content/leadership/_index.md

 title: From followers to leaders
 weight: 100
 ---

-If you think that a leader is responsible to motivate their team and that empowerment is the way to accomplish this, you are not alone
+If you think that a leader is responsible to motivate their team and that empowerment of subordinates is the modern way to accomplish this, you are not alone

 Most leaders in large organizationas formed their perspective of what entails great leadership from their own experience.
 And they pride themselves in all the ways that they act differently when finally leading a team on their own.

 Unfortunately, this approach to improve over what one has experienced based on one's own preferences is a very local perspective.